francoiducat/myprogresspathapi/README.md

 # myprogresspathapi

+Time Tracker App built with EXPRESS, SEQUELIZE, POSTGRESQL.

-my progress path api enables you to track time you spend on different tasks.
+My progress path API enables you to track time you spend on different tasks.
 Each task serving a mission.

 ## Database